-NOTICE: Do not disable the alternating current (A/C) system.
-It is used to cool the high voltage traction battery (HVTB).
+NOTICE: Do not disable the electrical air conditioning system.
+The high voltage traction battery (HVTB) system uses the cabin air to cool the HVTB.

-- Do not mount equipment to the cargo load floor/high-voltage traction battery (HVTB). - Do not mount equipment on the instrument panel between the driver and passenger airbags due to deployment variability. - Do not mount equipment obstructing the HVTB service disconnect. - Do not mount equipment obstructing access to the auxiliary air conditioning air filter located in the LH D-pillar. - Do not mount equipment to the LH rear guarter trim panel. - Do not remove the auxiliary A/C unit or ducts.
-This unit is necessary to cool the HVTB. - Do not cover the HVTB outside air intake on the LH rear quarter glass. - Do not remove the LH rear quarter glass.
-This glass contains the HVTB outside air intake. - Do not cover any vehicle or warning labels.
+- Do not mount equipment to the cargo load floor/high-voltage traction battery (HVTB). - Do not mount equipment on the instrument panel between the driver and passenger airbags due to deployment variability. - Do not mount equipment obstructing the HVTB service disconnect. - Do not mount equipment to the LH rear quarter trim panel. - Do not cover or block the LH interior trim panel air intake or exhaust vents to the high voltage battery. - Do not cover any vehicle or warning labels.